-Now all U.S. citizens can receive their blank ballots electronically.
-Depending on the state in which you are eligible to vote, you may get your ballot by email, fax, or Internet download.
+All U.S. citizens can receive their blank ballots electronically.
+Depending on the state in which you are eligible to vote, you may get your ballot by email, fax, or internet download.

-Make sure you are registered with our Smart Traveler Enrollment Program (STEP) to receive regular voting information updates.
+Make sure you are registered with our Smart Traveler Enrollment Program (STEP).

 Registration/Absentee Ballot Request

 To complete and submit the form, go to the Federal Voting Assistance Program’s Voting Assistance Guide, select your state, and follow the steps indicated in the guide to obtain the information you need.
 When you are finished, you can print your Federal Post Card Application.